luiscspinho/luiscspinho.github.io/_posts/2015-04-08-Land-of-Smiles-2.md

 <figure>
 	<a href="../images/myanmar/3InleLake/bt2.JPG"><img src="../images/myanmar/3InleLake/bt2.JPG"></a>
-	<figcaption>Houses of people that live in the river.</figcaption>
+	<figcaption>Houses on the river.</figcaption>
 </figure>

 Our first stop was just beside the floating gardens.
 Yes, people in the lake have a garden all designed above water where flowers grow.
-It was one of the nicest things that we say on the river, no doubt.
+It was one of the nicest things that we saw on the river, no doubt.

 <figure>
 	<a href="../images/myanmar/3InleLake/bt3.JPG"><img src="../images/myanmar/3InleLake/bt3.JPG"></a>